Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 Day 13–14: Call all current clients (retention check), identify at-risk

-Target: 2 new clients closed = +$10K monthly, 0 additional churn
+Target: 2 new clients closed for an extra $10K in monthly revenue with 0 additional churn.

 Week 3 (Oct 19–25): Pipeline refill + client retention